 Not only an absolutely compelling film dramatically, Day of the Dead also represents an extraordinary turning out from the inside of Romero’s own zombie mythology, teetering the trilogy over into a doomed scientific quest to find the origins of the dead.
 It is a brilliant script, none the more so than the scene where Terry Alexander delivers a haunting philosophical treatise for the statisticians of the human race.
 There are other sharp and charged scenes – Lori Cardille’s battering by sexual innuendo; a scene where Joe Pilato tries to force her to stop leaving the dinnertable at gunpoint; or Richard Liberty’s experiments showing zombies operating by instinct, still eating after their intestines have been removed – that linger in the memory for a long time after.

 The cheap Day of the Dead 2: Contagium (2005) posed as a sequel to Day of the Dead but is unrelated and is only a zombie film trying to claim some connection to the George A. Romero name.
-Amid the renewed interest in Romero screen properties in the 00s, Day of the Dead was almost unrecognizably remade as Day of the Dead (2008) and slightly more faithfully as Day of the Dead: Bloodline (2018).
+Amid the renewed interest in Romero screen properties in the 00s, Day of the Dead was almost unrecognisably remade as Day of the Dead (2008) and slightly more faithfully as Day of the Dead: Bloodline (2018), neither of which come anywhere near the original.

 George A. Romero’s other genre films include the cult favourite Night of the Living Dead (1968); the suburban witchcraft film Jack’s Wife/Season of the Witch/Hungry Wives (1972); The Crazies (1973), an underrated film about a madness-inducing biospill; Martin (1976), a superb deconstruction of the cinematic vampire myth; Dawn of the Dead (1978); the Stephen King-scripted horror comic homage Creepshow (1982); Monkey Shines (1988) about a psychic link between a paraplegic and a murderous monkey; Two Evil Eyes (1990), an Edgar Allan Poe collaboration with Dario Argento; The Dark Half (1993) from the Stephen King novel about a writer haunted by an evil doppelganger; Bruiser (2000) about a man whose face suddenly becomes a blank mask; Land of the Dead (2005), Diary of the Dead (2007) and Survival of the Dead (2009).
 Romero has also produced the Tales from the Darkside (1983-5) and Monsters (1988-9) horror anthology series, as well as the films Deadtime Stories (2009), Deadtime Stories 2 (2010) and the remake of The Crazies (2010).
 His scripts include Creepshow II (1987), Tales from the Darkside: The Movie (1990) and the remake of Night of the Living Dead (1990).